About the book

 Research shows that online education, when designed and facilitated well, is as effective as traditional campus-based instruction.
 Despite the evidence, many faculty perceive online education as inferior to traditional instruction—and are often quite vocal in their skepticism.
 Simultaneously, however, more and more students are seeking online courses and degree programs.

-Thrive Online: A New Approach for College Educators is an invitation for the rising tide of online educators that are relatively new to teaching online, and also for those more experienced instructors that are increasingly frustrated by the dominant bias against online education.
+Thrive Online: A New Approach to Building Expertise and Confidence as an Online Educator is an invitation for the rising tide of online educators that are relatively new to teaching online, and also for those more experienced instructors that are increasingly frustrated by the dominant bias against online education.

 Readers will find: